List of foreign electoral interventions: 1960 election (by United States and Thailand)

 During the 1960 elections, the US and Thailand covertly funded the Committee for the Defence of National Interests and bribed their opponents to withdraw.
 The elections were rigged and marked with extensive fraud.
 This helped contribute to the 1960 Laotian coups.

 1967 election (by United States)

 According to former CIA agent and US diplomat James R. Lilley the CIA worked to ensure "favorable" outcomes in the National Assembly of Laos.
 He claims "we thought it was important for Vang Pao to have more of a say in the political governing of the country.
 We figured out whom to support without letting our fingerprints show.
 As part of our nation building" effort in Laos, we pumped a relatively large amount of money to politicians who would listen to our advice."
-He also claims that CIA-friendly politicians won 54 out of 57 seats in the National Assembly and that he was called to "Mr. Tammany Hall" by a US Ambassador.
+He also claims that CIA-friendly politicians won 54 out of 57 seats in the National Assembly and that he was called to "Mr. Tammany Hall" by a US ambassador.

 Latvia

+1940 election (by Soviet Union)

+The Soviet Union gave an ultimatum to Latvia.
+The Red Army then occupied the country.
+Opposition leaders were arrested to prevent competition to the sole communist list.
+There was no secret vote and the results were rigged.
+After the election, the communist parliament asked for admission to the USSR.